alexholehouse/unpack/README.md

 unpack
 =============

 A simple tool to make unpacking your compressed files simpler!

+NOTE - This is a tool for *nix (tested on Ubuntu but should work fine in most Linux distros) for users who ruddy love the command line.
+If you don't understand most/all of this markdown file then it's probably not for you :-)

 Overview
 --------